Hebrew Orphan Home

 The building was listed on the US National Register of Historic Places on October 28, 2010.
 The Baltimore Heritage, a nonprofit historic preservation organization made the nomination.

 While researching area orphanages, I found the officers and Superintendent of the Hebrew Orphan Society.
 For the most part, the officers and past Presidents and Superintendents were German.
-I pulled the 1900 census so I could do the same as above for the German Orphanage, Augsburg and St. Andrews.
+I pulled the 1900 census so I could do for the Hebrew home as we have done for the German Orphanage, Augsburg and St. Andrews.
 I was surprised to learn that there were very few children of German heritage residing in this home.
 See nativity chart below.
 Of the 68 children residents in 1900:

 First Chairman-Emanuel Hess